 [insert date]

 On January 14, 2013, the President signed into law the Uninterrupted Scholars Act (USA), Public Law 112-278, which amended the Family Educational Rights and Privacy Act (FERPA).
 20 U.S.C. § 1232g.
 These amendments permit educational agencies and institutions to disclose personally identifiable information (PII) from the education records of students in foster care placement, without parental consent, to an agency caseworker or other representative of a State or local child welfare agency (CWA) or tribal organization authorized to access a student’s case plan “when such agency or organization is legally responsible, in accordance with State or tribal law, for the care and protection of the student.”
 See 20 U.S.C. § 1232g(b)(1)(L).
-USA also amended FERPA to allow educational agencies and institutions to disclose a student’s education records pursuant to a judicial order issued in specified types of judicial proceedings in which the parent is already a party, without requiring additional notice to the parent by the educational agency or institution.
+The USA also amended FERPA to allow educational agencies and institutions to disclose a student’s education records pursuant to a judicial order issued in specified types of judicial proceedings in which the parent is already a party, without requiring additional notice to the parent by the educational agency or institution.
 See 20 U.S.C. § 1232g(b)(2)(B).
-The Department has not yet amended the FERPA regulations, which are codified at 34 CFR Part 99, to incorporate the provisions of the USA.
-This guidance also addresses how the USA amendment to FERPA affects the confidentiality provisions in the Individuals with Disabilities Education Act (IDEA) by permitting disclosure without prior consent of personally identifiable information from the early intervention and education records of infants and toddlers and children with disabilities.
-This guidance represents the Department’s current interpretation of the statutory changes to FERPA made by the USA, and does not address the applicability of State laws or regulations that may have more stringent provisions.
+The Department has not yet amended the FERPA regulations, which are codified at 34 C.F.R.
+Part 99, to incorporate the provisions of the USA.
+This guidance addresses how the USA amendment to FERPA affects the confidentiality provisions in the Individuals with Disabilities Education Act (IDEA) by permitting disclosure without prior consent of PII from the early intervention and education records of infants and toddlers and children with disabilities.
+This guidance also represents the Department’s current interpretation of the statutory changes to FERPA made by the USA, and does not address the applicability of State laws or regulations that may have more stringent provisions.

-The Department’s Family Policy Compliance Office (FPCO) issues this guidance to provide State educational agencies (SEAs), local educational agencies (LEAs), schools, State and local child welfare agencies, tribal organizations, parents and eligible students, and other interested parties with information to implement those amendments.
+The Department’s Family Policy Compliance Office (FPCO) is issuing this guidance to provide State educational agencies (SEAs), local educational agencies (LEAs), schools, State and local child welfare agencies, tribal organizations, parents and eligible students, and other interested parties with information to implement the USA amendment to FERPA.
 This guidance represents the Department’s current thinking on this topic.
 It does not create or confer any rights for or on any person.
 This guidance does not impose any requirements beyond those required under applicable law and regulations.
 FPCO, the office that administers FERPA, and the Department’s Office of Special Education and Rehabilitative Services (OSERS), the office that administers the IDEA, are available to respond to questions regarding this guidance.
 If you are interested in commenting on this guidance, please e-mail us your comments at FERPA@ed.gov or call FPCO at (202) 260-3887.
 You also may write to FPCO or OSERS at the following addresses:

 Family Policy Compliance Office Office of Special Education and Rehabilitative Services